 Figure 9-589co—PPE Thresholds field format

-The NSS M1 subfield contains an unsigned integer that is equal to the number of NSS values minus one for which PPE threshold values are included in the PPE Thresholds Info field.
+The NSS (#8681) subfield contains an unsigned integer that is equal to the number of NSS values minus one for which PPE threshold values are included in the PPE Thresholds Info subfield(#5540).

 The RU Index Bitmask subfield contains a bitmask that indicates whether PPE threshold values are present for each of four RU allocation sizes according to their RU Allocation Index values (see Table 9-262ae (RU Allocation Index encoding))(#5542).
-For example, when B3 is set to 1, PPE threshold values are present for the RU allocation corresponding to RU allocation index 0 and when B3 is set to 0, PPE threshold values are not present for the RU allocation corresponding to RU allocation index 0.
+For example, when B3 is set to 1, PPE threshold values are present for the RU allocation corresponding to RU Allocation Index being 0 and when B3 is set to 0, PPE threshold values are not present for the RU allocation corresponding to RU Allocation Index being 0 (#7994).

-The PPE Thresholds Info field is (NSS M1 + 1)  Number of bits set to 1 in the RU Index Bitmask subfield  6 bits in length.
-The format of the PPE Thresholds Info field is defined in Figure 9-589cp (PPE Thresholds Info field format).
+The PPE Thresholds Info field contains 6 x (NSS + 1) bits for every bit in the RU Index Bitmask subfield that is different from zero.
+The format of the PPE Thresholds Info field is defined in Figure 9-589cp (PPE Thresholds Info field format) (#8681, 8688).